What is a Junior ISA?

 Easy transfer of existing Junior ISA or Child Trust Fund, without affecting your child’s annual Junior ISA allowance for this tax year.

-A world of funds from leading investment managers
+A word of funds from leading investment managers

-Plus, we offer a range of over 2502 complementary funds from other well-known providers.
-Select Build a Portfolio when setting up your child’s ISA to add these to their plan.
+Plus, we offer a range of over 500 funds from other well-known providers.

 What are our Junior ISA charges?

-Product charge – this starts from 0.5%p.a.
+Product charge – this starts from 0.45%p.a and is for administering your child’s plan.
 It’s tiered so the more you invest, the less the charge rate you pay.
 And with the Healthy Living Discount you could reduce the product charge.
-In fact, you might not have to pay one at all.*
+In fact, you might not have to pay one at all.